pavel-demin/red-pitaya-notes/led-blinker.md

  - recent version of the [Vitis Core Development Kit](https://www.xilinx.com/products/design-tools/vitis.html)
  - recent version of the [Linux kernel](https://www.kernel.org)
- - recent version of the [Debian distribution](https://www.debian.org/releases/stretch) on the development machine
+ - recent version of the [Debian distribution](https://www.debian.org/releases/bullseye) on the development machine
- - recent version of the [Debian distribution](https://www.debian.org/releases/stretch) on the Red Pitaya
+ - recent version of the [Debian distribution](https://www.debian.org/releases/bullseye) on the the Red Pitaya board
  - basic project with all the [Red Pitaya](http://redpitaya.readthedocs.io) peripherals connected
  - mostly command-line tools
  - shallow directory structure